Retiring in Montana: a complete guide

 What age can you retire in Montana?

-• Social Security benefits: The earliest age at which you can begin receiving Social Security benefits is 62, but if you delay taking benefits, your monthly payments will increase.
-Full retirement age (FRA) is between 66 and 67, depending on your birth year.
-Delaying benefits until after FRA can result in even higher monthly payments.
+• Social Security benefits: You can start receiving Social Security benefits as early as age 62.
+However, if you delay taking benefits, your monthly payments will increase.
+The full retirement age (FRA) is between 66 and 67, depending on your birth year.
+Delaying benefits until after your FRA can result in even higher monthly payments.

-• Medicare eligibility: Medicare eligibility begins at age 65, regardless of retirement status.
-However, if you choose to retire before age 65, you will need to find alternative healthcare coverage until you become eligible for Medicare.
+• Medicare eligibility: Medicare eligibility begins at age 65, regardless of whether you are retired.
+If you choose to retire before age 65, you will need to find alternative healthcare coverage until you become eligible for Medicare.

 Montana offers a diverse range of retirement options, from picturesque mountain towns to bustling cities.
-Retirees can enjoy a four-season climate with a plethora of recreational activities, including skiing, fishing, and hiking.
-While Montana has a lower cost of living than some other states.

 It's important to seek expert financial advice to weigh up all of the costs associated with retiring in Montana, including property taxes, insurance, and living expenses, in order to make an informed decision about whether the state is the right choice for your retirement.